ksks1986/P2_Traffic-Sign-Classifier/writeup.md

 ![alt text][image4]

 To add more data to the the data set, I used the following techniques in traing phase because padding out the data.
-Firstly I use affine transformation.
+Firstly I use random affine transformation.
 Here is an example of an original image and an augmented image:

 ![alt text][image3]